AnuthaDev/ft-wasm/README.md

 You can clone the `WASI-libc` repo from here : https://github.com/WebAssembly/wasi-libc.git

-FT-Wasm expects the sysroot to be in `/tmp/wasi-libc`. `cd` into wasi-libc and enter:
+FT-Wasm expects the sysroot to be in `/tmp/wasi-libc`

+`cd` into wasi-libc and enter:

     make install INSTALL_DIR=/tmp/wasi-libc

-Next, make sure you have cloned the freetype submodule, then inside ft-wasm directory enter:
+Next, make sure you have cloned the freetype submodule, then inside `ft-wasm` directory enter:

     ./build.sh